 The fair value measurement of investment properties is categorized as a Level 3 fair value based on the inputs to the valuation techniques used.
-The valuation methods used, and the key inputs are described in note 4.
-The fair value measurement of mortgages and loans payable are categorized as level 2 on the fair value hierarchy and is estimated at fair value based on the rates that could be obtained for similar debt instruments with similar terms and maturities.
-The fair value of the warrants is categorized as level 2 on the fair value hierarchy.
-The valuation method used for the warrants and the key inputs are described in note 8.
+The valuation methods used, and the key inputs are described in note 6.
+The fair value measurement of mortgages and loans payable are categorized as Level 2 on the fair value hierarchy and is estimated at fair value based on the rates that could be obtained for similar debt instruments with similar terms and maturities.